Northern Michigan University

-Northern Michigan University (Northern Michigan, Northern or NMU) is a public university in Marquette, Michigan.
+Northern Michigan University (Northern Michigan, Northern or NMU) is a public university in Marquette, Michigan, United States.
 It was established in 1899 by the Michigan Legislature as Northern State Normal School.
-In 1963, the state designated Northern a university and gave the school its current name of Northern Michigan University.
+In 1963, the state designated the school a university and gave it the current name.
 The university comprises five academic divisions, offering some 180 programs at the undergraduate and graduate levels.
-Accredited undergraduate and graduate degree programs are offered by the College of Arts and Sciences, the College of Business, the College of Health Sciences and Professional Studies.

-NMU's athletic teams are nicknamed the Wildcats and compete primarily in the NCAA Division II Great Lakes Intercollegiate Athletic Conference (GLIAC).
-The hockey team competes in NCAA Division I Central Collegiate Hockey Association.
-The Nordic ski team competes in the NCAA Central Collegiate Ski Association.
+NMU's athletic teams are nicknamed the Wildcats and compete primarily in the NCAA Division II Great Lakes Intercollegiate Athletic Conference.

 History

 Northern Michigan University was established in 1899 by the Michigan Legislature as Northern State Normal School to offer teacher preparation programs in Michigan's then-wild and sparsely populated Upper Peninsula.
 When it opened in 1899, NMU enrolled thirty-two students who were taught by six faculty members in rented rooms in Marquette city hall.
 The original 20 acre campus site at the corner of Presque Isle and Kaye Avenues was on land donated by local businessman and philanthropist John M. Longyear, whose namesake academic building, Longyear Hall, opened in 1900.

 Throughout the school's first half-century, education and teacher training was the school's primary focus.
 During this time, the school built the native sandstone buildings Kaye and Peter White Halls, as well as a manual training school next to the campus buildings, J.D.
-Pierce School.
-Modest enrollment increases led to several name changes:
+Pierce School.The institution has undergone several name changes: